steqeq/0000/docs/reference/gpu-arch-specs.rst

 Glossary
 ########

-For more information on the terms used here, see the :ref:`specific documents and guides <gpu-arch-documentation>`, the :doc:`conceptual overview of the HIP programming model<hip:understand/programming_model>`, or the :doc:`HIP reference guide<hip:reference/programming_model>`.
+For more information about the terms used, see the :ref:`specific documents and guides <gpu-arch-documentation>`, or :doc:`Understanding the HIP programming model<hip:understand/programming_model>`.

 LLVM target name
   Argument to pass to clang in `--offload-arch` to compile code for the given